bradyjoslin/assembllm/README.md

 Flags:
-  -p, --plugin string        The name of the plugin to use (default "openai") -m, --model string         The name of the model to use -c, --choose-model         Choose the model to use -t, --temperature string   The temperature to use -r, --role string          The role to use
+  -p, --plugin string        The name of the plugin to use (default "openai") -P, --choose-plugin        Choose the plugin to use -m, --model string         The name of the model to use -M, --choose-model         Choose the model to use -t, --temperature string   The temperature to use -r, --role string          The role to use
       --raw                  Raw output without formatting